facebookresearch/House3D/renderer/README.md

 # Rendering code of House3D

+We provided the [Dockerfile](../Dockerfile) to simplify the build process on Linux + Nvidia GPUs.
+Follow the instructions below if you want to build by your own.

 Build process may be slightly different on different platforms, due to the dependencies.
 These are some platforms we've tested on: